SolidLabResearch/solidlab-env-setup/README.md

 Instructions: [README-vagrant.md](README-vagrant.md)

-## Using an ESpec to test on the virtual wall (with jFed Experiment GUI)
+## Using an RSpec or ESpec to test on the virtual wall (with jFed Experiment GUI)

 Upsides:
 - Real bare metal